The global retail eCommerce sales reached $6.4 trillion US dollars worldwide in 2025. The number is anticipated to reach $7.88 trillion in 2027.

 Like various other open-source platforms available in the market, WooCommerce doesn’t offer support for email, chat, or phone numbers.

 However, the platform offers some of the best resources for support.
-It has official documentation which explains all the essential things necessary to run a WooCommerce store.
+It has official documentation that explains all the essential things necessary to run a WooCommerce store.

 The platform offers a New WooCommerce Store Guide, which is highly beneficial for newcomers.
 Besides this, there is also a WooCommerce Blog with technical and non-technical posts.